Siphon: Geology

 In speleology, a siphon or a sump is that part of a cave passage that lies under water and through which cavers have to dive to progress further into the cave system, but it is not an actual siphon.

 Rivers

 A river siphon occurs when part of the water flow passes under a submerged object like a rock or tree trunk.
 The water flowing under the obstruction can be very powerful, and as such can be very dangerous for kayaking, canyoning, and other river-based watersports.

 Explanation using Bernoulli's equation

-Bernoulli's equation may be applied to a siphon to derive the flow rate and maximum height of the siphon.
+Bernoulli's equation may be applied to a siphon to derive its ideal flow rate and theoretical maximum height.